 2. Raise Your Profile

-It would be great to be the architect people think of when they need someone with your specialty.
+Wouldn't it be great to be the architect people think of when they need someone with your specialty?

-Two proven ways to raise your profile — Speak or write about what you know and how you do what you do!
+There are two proven ways to raise your profile — Speak or write about what you know and how you do what you do.